jviktes/cloudify64/widgets/virtualMachinesDev/README.md

     Important note: Uninstall is available only if there is no PAM requests on the VM.

     Important notes:
     Approve or reject actions can contains breakpoint in the execution.
 When there is an active breakpoint then user can approve or reject request by actions:
     - Approve or reject

+## Settings

+Refresh interval
+Data of the widget will be refreshed per provided interval time in seconds

+Support email
+ - default email for sending trouble email to support